transdigiware/blockchain/howto/ibp-console-certificates.md

 5. From the Organizations tab, open the MSP tile click the **Settings** icon.
 6. In the side panel, click **Add file** and select the updated MSP JSON file.
 7. Click Update MSP definition.
 Peer and ordering nodes that include this MSP as their node admin are automatically updated and restarted.
 8. Every channel that uses this MSP needs to be updated with this new definition.
-See steps [5](#cert-mgmt-manual-update-os-channel-member) and [6](#cert-mgmt-manual-update-channel) for details.

 After you have completed these steps, you no longer have to update the MSP or the channels that it participates in when the associated admin certificate expires.
 Now when you generate a new admin certificate for the identity, the new certificate contains the `admin` type and is automatically recognized by the MSP and channel as an admin identity.